josmase/systemetApi/README.md

 ##Use

 To use the api use the url http://localhost:8080/api/products.
-Then send params using hte column name as key.
+Then send params using the column name as key.
 And if the column is a number use column name Max/Min.

 localhost:8080/api/products?apkMin=1&apkMax=2&Varugrupp=Vin